 In January, 1637, my ancestor, the Rev. John Wheelwright, gave a sermon to his congregation in Boston.
 His ‘Fast-Day Sermon’ lit a final match to what became known as the Free Grace Controversy (or Antinomian Crisis), and resulted in the Reverend’s and his more famous sister-in-law, Anne Hutchinson’s banishment from the Massachusetts Bay Colony.
 John Wheelwright urged Anne and her family to accompany him and his congregation north to the ‘Province of Mayne’.
 Sadly, she instead joined Roger Williams in Rhode Island, and shortly after met her gruesome death at the hands of the native americans in Pelham NY.

 The Free Grace Controversy was a dispute over the saving of souls – essentially, whether the path to salvation was a private or public matter.
 Wheelwright and Hutchinson believed in the Covenant of Grace, the possibility of spiritual grace received by private revelation.
-Their opponents believed in a Covenant of Works, public gestures sanctified by the religious oligarchs of the Colony (one of whom, John Winthrop, was my wife’s granddad the same number of generations back) – think of The Tea Party in control of the state.
-One of the myriad reasons to vote for…and cast one’s fate with…Obama.
+They accused their opponents of believing in the Covenant of Works, public gestures sanctified by the religious oligarchs of the Colony (one of whom, John Winthrop – who denied believing in the Covenant of Works – was my wife’s granddad the same number of generations back).
+Think of The Tea Party in control of the state and one of the myriad reasons to vote for…and cast one’s fate with…Progressive Thinkers.

 In As It Is On Earth, the character Zerviah Thatcher recalls my thinly disguised ancestor, and helps Taylor to imagine alternate fates: